 It’s cold, it’s dark, it’s early and sleep is better for us than a workout, right?
 Not to mention it’s expensive.
-By now, our resolutions have waned but the temperature hasn’t risen, meaning a night on the sofa with Netflix, or a morning lingering over peanut butter toast, is far more appealing than pulling on leggings to go spinning.
+A night on the sofa with Netflix, or a morning lingering over peanut butter toast, is far more appealing than pulling on leggings to go spinning.

 And yet, we all know how much better we feel after a workout.
 It’s invigorating, clears our head, gets the blood circulating – plus, it’s good for our health and burns off some unwanted calories, too.